Galway-based tech firm Genesys to create 100 new roles

 Company specialises in customer service technology

-Customer service technology firm Genesys is to create 100 new tech jobs as its eeks to upscale its research and development (R&D) centre in Galway.
+Customer service technology firm Genesys is to create 100 new tech jobs as it seeks to scale up its research and development (R&D) centre in Galway.

 The company said its Galway hub, which specialises in digital and artificial intelligence (AI), was a key driver of innovation across the group.